VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Make submitted CAMA data publicly available and relatable with parcel map data

 ## 3.2 Justification
 These recommendations are intended to provide useful property description information to aid timely and accurate reappraisals, while also supporting key public policy concerns (e.g., housing) that are best served by CAMA data.
 The recommendations are also intended to improve access to and use of public information for data analysis and visualization.
-Linking standardized CAMA information with existing GIS data, namely parcels, will further enhance visual and spatial data analysis and accessibility.
+Linking select standardized CAMA information with existing GIS data such as parcels and spatialized property transfers will further enhance data analysis and parcel-dependent policy decisions.

 ## 3.3 Components